 Tilting flat panel TV wall mounts offer a few advantages over the standard fixed TV wall bracket.

 The extra flexibility provided may not seem like much, but there are reasons why this type of mount may be a better choice for you than a low-profile alternative.

-If you want to understand about the other types of wall mount available to you, go to my introduction to TV mounting brackets.
+If you want to understand the other types of wall mounts available to you, go to my introduction to TV mounting brackets.

-In this article we will discuss the pros and cons of tilting mounts and look at a few reasons why they may be the best choice for you.
+In this article, I will discuss the pros and cons of tilting mounts and look at a few reasons why they may be the best choice for you.

 The tilting wall mount is the next level up from the fixed television mount.

 They have many of the advantages of the low-profile mount, such as a discrete installation.
 But, they also add the ability to tilt the screen up or down which can be advantageous in some situations.

 Why would a tilting mount be preferable over one that is fixed in position?

 Well, the main advantage is the ability to adjust the angle of the TV screen relative to your viewing position.
 If you are limited where you can install your TV, then being able to angle the screen can help to overcome this.

 The picture here of the Mounting Dream MD 2268 tilt TV wall mount shows an example of this type of wall mount.

 For example, you may have to install the TV slightly higher than you would ideally want.
 Maybe due to the position of shelving or a fireplace.

 This is especially important for LED screens which can lose color accuracy and contrast if you view them at an angle.
 Although, the better-quality modern LED screens will suffer less from this issue than cheaper models.